praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ##### Display Image
 We can display images on the web page using the HTML img element.

-`src` specifies the path to the image.
+`src` attribute tells the path to the image.

-alt specifies an alternate text for the image.
+`alt` attribute gives an alternate text for the image.

 ```HTML
 <img src="IMAGE_URL" alt="image" />
 ```